arunhpatil/CatGenEx/README.md

 NOTE: CatGenEx <br>
 &nbsp;&nbsp;&nbsp;- should be used for an expression matrix containing multiple tissues; <br>
-&nbsp;&nbsp;&nbsp;- The code can be appled for raw and normalized data, however, the data should not be scaled between 1 & 10 or similar scaling method. <br>
+&nbsp;&nbsp;&nbsp;- The code can be appled for raw and normalized data, however, the data should not be scaled between 1 & 10 or similar scaling method; <br>
-&nbsp;&nbsp;&nbsp;- Can't be used as a validation means;<br><br>
+&nbsp;&nbsp;&nbsp;- Can't be used as a validation means.<br><br>

 <strong>HOW TO USE:</strong><br>